 Quinoa has antioxidant properties that help in protecting the heart, liver, kidney, lungs, and pancreas against oxidative stress.
-When compared with other pseudocereals, such as amaranthus, quinoa has higher antioxidant activity.
-Some of the antioxidants found in quinoa include total phenolics, polyphenols, and anthocyanins.
+When compared with other pseudocereals, such as amaranthus, it has higher antioxidant activity.
+Some of the antioxidants found in it include phenolics, polyphenols, and anthocyanins.
 Sprouts of quinoa have also shown significant antioxidant activity.

-The amount of calcium found in quinoa is similar to that of dairy products, but it has been pointed out that those who are intolerant of dairy products can eat quinoa.
+The amount of calcium found in quinoa is similar to that of dairy products, but it has been pointed out that those who are intolerant of dairy products can eat it.
 Calcium is very important for the bones, brain, and nervous system.

-The fiber found in quinoa also helps in reducing the risk of gallstones.
+The fiber found in it also helps in reducing the risk of gallstones.
 The consumption of quinoa helps in reducing the secretion of bile juice, which aids in the formation of gallstones.

 Magnesium is one of the trace elements found in quinoa.
-The dietary intake of magnesium provides benefits, including the control of asthma, increased bone health, a reduced risk of osteoporosis, an increase of heart health, and the regulation of blood sugar levels.
+The dietary intake of magnesium provides benefits, including the control of asthma, increased bone health, reduced risk of osteoporosis, an increase in heart health, and the regulation of blood sugar levels.

 Quinoa – Quick Serving Tips

-Boiled Quinoa: Quinoa, after soaking and rinsing, can be boiled in water.
+- Boiled: After soaking and rinsing, it can be boiled in water.
 1 cup of quinoa takes about 1½ cups of water to boil.
 Boil it for about 15 minutes, then add a pinch of salt for it to cook.
 While pressure cooking, only 5 minutes of high-flame cooking is required.

-Quinoa Salad: Quinoa can be added to salads with the choice of your vegetables and seasoning.
-Quinoa salad tastes good and is also nutritious.
+- Salad: Quinoa can be added to salads with the choice of your vegetables and seasoning.
+The salad tastes good and is also nutritious.
 It is good for those who don’t want to gain extra weight.